Mazda diesel engines: RF-T DI (2.0 DiTD)

-RF 2002 (2.0 MZR-CD)
+2002 (2.0 MZR-CD)

 Next evolution of RF engine with common rail direct-injection was introduced in June 2002 European version Mazda 6 with output power 89 kW or 100 kW (both at 3500 rpm), depending on engine version (only difference between the two diesel drivetrains is the shape of their respective torque curves, the larger of the two engines being flatter).
 2002 RF Mazda diesel engine includes new dual-mass flywheel and common rail Denso injection with max. pressure of 1800 bar, pilot and post-injection for operating smoothness and soft and acoustically unobtrusive combustion.
 Both versions have same compression ratio 18.3:1.
 Torque output (both versions have same maximum 310 Nm at 2000 rpm), fuel efficiency and NOx emissions were improved by using: